willbrid/api-platform-training-custom-resources/README.md

-ApiPlatform Part 3 learning from SymfonyCast
+ApiPlatform Part 3 learning from SymfonyCasts